 10. Feedback to student regarding changes to dissertation

 The supervisor(s) will set up a time within three days to discuss in more detail the changes (if necessary) to the dissertation and the process by which the changes will be vetted, as per the comments from committee members.

 1. Who will be offering technical support?

-The majority of Faculties will support their remote defenses internally.
+The majority of Faculties will support their remote defences internally.
 Below is an example of the type of support provided by IST, which serves as a template for the process of technical support in general.
-Please contact the Faculty Administrative Assistant to obtain Faculty specific procedures for internally supported defenses.
+Please contact the Faculty Administrative Assistant to obtain Faculty specific procedures for internally supported defences.

 2. How will the Faculty engage IST?